jokosu10/template-golang-echo/README.md

 2. Copy example `env` with the following command.

     ```bash
-    cp .app.env.example app.env
+    cp app.env.example app.env
     ```

 3. Write the configuration application in the `app.env` file.

-4. Running this server with the following command.
+4. Install dependecies Go Modules with the following command.

     ```bash
+    go mod download
+    ```

+5. Running this server with the following command if you install `air` module in your workspace.

+    ```bash
     air -c air.toml
+    ```

+6. Running this server with the following command.

+    ```bash
+    go run main.go
     ```